deepgram/web-next/content/blog/posts/comic-books-videos-yack/index.md

 ---
-title: Create Comic Books From Videos with yack!
+title: "Create Comic Books From Videos with yack!"
-description: Developers built a video and restyle it as a classic comic book using Deepgram's Speech Recognition API and computer vision.
-See how here!
+description: "Developers built a video and restyle it as a classic comic book using Deepgram's Speech Recognition API and computer vision.
+See how here!"
 date: 2022-03-09
 cover: https://res.cloudinary.com/deepgram/image/upload/v1646083965/blog/2022/03/comic-books-videos-yack/yack.jpg
 authors: